fbescodam/minishell/README.txt

 - //// Ctrl + C should not clear the entire command, should only remove the ^C (should it really?)
 - test with: "< /usr/share/dict/words cat | cat > out" (should not get stuck)
 - ioctl to check pipe byte limit
+- check if we need to implement $PPID